Eurydia/notes-singularity/Index of singularity.md

 It takes time to learn, and if we forget, we need to invest more time to re-learn.
 With **Singularity**, I can sleep in peace knowing that I will never forget, nor will I ever have to re-learn anything, anymore.

-## Backup redundancy

-Originally, **Singularity** started as an Obsidian vault, but as the saying goes "one is none, two is one," it does not hurt to have some redundancy in place.
-In the worst case scenario when my hard drive is corrupted, this repository will be one of the backups.